U(1) Fields from Qubits: an Approach via D-theory Algebra: Complexity of qubit Realizations

 Since the values of $A_{mk}$ and $B_{mk}$ grow exponentially with $k$, the values of $a_k$ and $b_k$ are expected to decay exponentially for higher $k$ terms.
-Actually, \cite{Zhang:2021dnz} numerically shows that $a_k$ decays exponentially with $k$.
+Indeed, \cite{Zhang:2021dnz} numerically demonstrates that $a_k$ shows the behavior of exponential decay with $k$.
 For small cutoff $L=1, 2, 3$, the $\hat U'$ operator can be constructed as

 and the $\hat U''$ operator can be constructed as